 Control the Comments on Google Photos

-The Google Photos has made the sharing much easier and more social.
-The new enhancement made to sharing feature lets you to, as Google puts it, “spend less time sharing your memories and more time enjoying them”.
+Google Photos has made sharing much easier and more social.
+The new enhancement made to the sharing features lets you to, as Google puts it, “spend less time sharing your memories and more time enjoying them”.